 Globalisation and mining industry production demands means that many workplaces operate 24/7.
-As is discussed in the summary of flexible work arrangements on page 5 (Flexible Work Arrangements at a Glance), this too can create unprecedented scope for flexible work arrangements.
+As is discussed in the summary of flexible work arrangements in the boxes below (Flexible Work Arrangements at a Glance), this too can create unprecedented scope for flexible work arrangements.
 Advances in technology mean that work has become something workers do, not a place they have to go.
 For example, remote working is feasible in many situations, including remote operation of heavy mining plant and equipment.